whollysmoke9232-hue/grace-in-the-margins/src/reflections/house-of-folly.md

 ## The Character of Folly (Proverbs 9:13)

-_Folly is an unruly woman; she is simple and knows nothing._
+_"Folly is an unruly woman; she is simple and knows nothing."_

 The introduction to Folly is immediate and unflattering.
 Unlike the order, preparation, and substance of Lady Wisdom, Folly is **unruly** (or "loud").
 This points to a chaotic, disruptive, and brash nature.
 Her appeal is not one of serene confidence but of obnoxious noise, seeking to grab attention through sheer volume.
 Furthermore, she is **simple and knows nothing**.
 This is a profound statement.
 While she presents herself as an authority, she is foundationally ignorant.
 She has no grasp of truth, consequence, or the "fear of the LORD" which is the beginning of wisdom.
 Her entire operation is built on a void of substance, making her loud exterior a mask for a hollow core.

 ## The Brazen Invitation (Proverbs 9:14-16)

-_She sits at the door of her house, on a seat at the highest point of the city, calling out to those who pass by, who go straight on their way: "Let all who are simple come to my house!"
-To those who have no sense, she says..._
+_"She sits at the door of her house, on a seat at the highest point of the city, calling out to those who pass by, who go straight on their way: 'Let all who are simple come to my house!'
+To those who have no sense, she says..."_

 Here, Folly brazenly imitates Wisdom.
 Wisdom also sends her call from the "highest point of the city" (9:3).
 Folly sets up her competing station in the same public square, demonstrating that evil often positions itself as a valid alternative to good.
 She sits openly at her door, actively soliciting passersby.
 Her targets are specific: those who are **simple** and going **straight on their way**.
 She preys on the naive and seeks to divert those who are otherwise minding their own business.
 Her call, "Let all who are simple come to my house!" is a direct echo of Wisdom's invitation (9:4).
 This reveals a key tactic of temptation: it often looks and sounds very similar to a legitimate opportunity, making discernment absolutely critical.